Quick Start

 @echo 'This is another recipe.'

-When you invoke just it looks for file justfile in the current directory
+When you invoke just, it looks for a file named justfile in the current

-and upwards, so you can invoke it from any subdirectory of your project.
+directory and upwards, so you can invoke it from any subdirectory of your

 The search for a justfile is case insensitive, so any case, like Justfile,